kamilkisiela/graphql-inspector/website/docs/api/schema.md

 - `ref` - can be name of a branch or commit sha
 - `path/to/file` - where Inspector can find the graphql file

-For example, we want to fetch a .graphql file from master branch of [this sample repository](https://github.com/kamilkisiela/graphql-inspector-example/blob/master/schema.graphql):
+For example, we want to fetch a .graphql file from master branch of <span style={{textDecoration: 'underline'}}>[this sample repository](https://github.com/kamilkisiela/graphql-inspector-example/blob/master/schema.graphql)</span>:

     github:kamilkisiela/graphql-inspector-example#master:./schema.graphql --token 'github-token-here'